OpenEvalProject/evals/manuscripts/elife-57443/v3/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/57443/elife-57443-fig11-v3.jpg)

 **Figure 11.:** The total number of cell types shown in this graph is larger than the total number of cell types shown in Table 3, because types that arborize in multiple regions are counted in each region in which they occur.
-Data available in Figure 11—source data 1.Figure 11—source data 1.Figure 11.Column A: region name; column B: number of cell types.
+Data available in Figure 11—source data 1.

 ![Figure 12.](https://cdn.elifesciences.org/articles/57443/elife-57443-fig12-v3.jpg)

-**Figure 12.:** Data available in Figure 12—source data 1.Figure 12—source data 1.Figure 12.Column A: number of instances of a cell; column B: Number of cell types with that number of instances.
+**Figure 12.:** Data available in Figure 12—source data 1.

 In spite of our extensive efforts, the assignment of type names to neurons is still ongoing.
 Because we opted for splitting rather than lumping of hard to differentiate cell types, it is possible that some of the neuron types may be merged with others in the future.
 In such cases, the number that is unused after the merger should not be re-used for other later-discovered neuron types, in order to avoid confusion.
 There may also be cases where neuron types could be split, or that neuron types that are missing in the current brain sample might be identified in EM or LM images of other brain samples.
 In such cases the newly identified neurons are expected to be given numbers above the current number range.

 Although cell types and names may change, and indeed have already changed between versions v1.0 and v1.1 of our reconstruction, what will not change are the unique body ID numbers given in the database that refer to a particular (traced) cell in this particular image dataset.
 We strongly advise that such body IDs be included in any publications based on our data to avoid confusion as cell type names evolve.

-## CBLAST
+### CBLAST

 As part of our effort to assign cell types, we built a tool for cell type clustering based on neuron connectivity, called CBLAST (by analogy with the existing NBLAST [Costa et al., 2016], which forms clusters based on the shapes of neurons).
 The overall flow of the tool is described in Figure 13, and the code and instructions on how to install and run it can be found at https://github.com/connectome-neuprint/CBLAST (Plaza and Dreher, 2020; copy archived at https://github.com/elifesciences-publications/CBLAST).